d4az/Convertions/README.md

 # Giving The Answers

-So when user clicks on the conversion they need they have boxes to select what the need onece they select one it will show a place to input the values and the website will output the values.
+So when user clicks on the conversion they need they have boxes to select what the need onece they select one it will show a place to input the values and the website will output the relevant values

 ![screenshotoffuntion](https://github.com/d4az/Convertions/blob/main/images/funtion.png)